open-telemetry/opentelemetry-operator/docs/api.md

 Will be used to create a stand-alone PVC to provision the volume.
+The pod in which this EphemeralVolumeSource is embedded will be the owner of the PVC, i.e.

 <table>
     <thead>